 His approach was hands on; going door to door and/or manning a table in one day outdoor art shows as a way to offer his services before computer technology.

-A representational artist who still does his work by hand and whose heroes are the old American illustrators of yore, La Rovere consistently employs his trademark pen and ink style whether it be a piece for advertising, a building proposal, book or editorial illustration, a commissioned birthday gift or a depiction of a Jersey City streetscape for himself.
+A representational artist who still does his work by hand and whose heroes are the old American illustrators of yore, La Rovere consistently employs his trademark pen and ink style whether it be a piece for advertising, a building proposal, book or editorial illustration, a commissioned birthday gift, or a depiction of a Jersey City streetscape for himself.